We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 BetterHelp

-Once BetterHelp matches you with a therapist, you’ll have a “room” where you can talk with your counselor.
+Once BetterHelp matches you with a therapist, you’ll be assigned an online room on BetterHelp’s website where you can communicate with your counselor.
 The messages exchanged with your therapist are encrypted using a 256-bit system.

 • live chat